 - Whether there’s an exception to normal calling hours for an emergency

 - Whether your sponsorship relationship is confidential; for example, do others know this person is your sponsor

 - Whether and under what conditions you socialize with one another

 Don’t: Choose an Unstable Sponsor

 Some people talk an incredibly good game when all the while their lives are crumbling.
 Don’t focus solely on what your sponsor says.
 Instead, look at how this person lives.
 Do they seem to be farther along in their recovery journey than you?
-Is there balance in their life?
+Is there a balance in their life?
 Do they have healthy relationships?
-Do they hold values you respect?
+Do they hold the values you respect?
 If you can’t answer yes to these questions, you need to find someone else.
 A sponsor should be stabler, wiser, and better-adjusted than you currently are.
 Otherwise, they have little to teach you.

 It may seem like a pain to carefully investigate your sponsor and critically evaluate your relationship.
 But the sponsorship relationship is one that is vulnerable to abuse if you choose the wrong person, and relationship difficulties are a major trigger for substance abuse.
 By doing the legwork now, you can save yourself a meltdown – and even a relapse – down the road.